Swiping That Credit Card Could Hurt Your Score. Here’s How

 If I’m paying off my card and stay within my credit limit, I’m good, right?

-Well, I’ve spent a lot of money recently.
+Well, I’ve been doing a lot of swiping recently.
 I made a fairly big move, and I had to pay for other costly commitments I’d made months back.
 All these expenses went on my credit card, because, you know, rewards.

 OK, it wasn’t a huge dip, but I still needed to know why.
-I logged into my Credit Sesame account, which grades my various credit factors.
+In addition to offering a free credit score, Credit Sesame also grades the various factors that affect your score.

 Sure enough, because I’d been charging so many expenses to my credit card, my credit utilization rate had increased, resulting in my reduced credit score.